 - Facilitate the dissemination of the faculty member’s scholarship, thereby raising the visibility of both the individual faculty member’s project and the composite University research and scholarship programs to the outside professional and public communities.
 This dissemination also helps increase the likelihood of a broader positive impact on society.

 Mini-grants are funded at two different levels.
-The most common individual awards are funded up to $3,500 for the academic year.
-In addition, requests can be made for higher amounts (up to $10,000) for projects that can justify the larger budgets based on the scope or nature of the project.
+The most common individual awards are funded up to $5,000.
+In addition, requests can be made for higher amounts (up to $15,000) for projects that can justify the larger budgets based on the scope or nature of the project.

 Applicants may not apply to both tiers of funding with essentially the same project.
 For both tiers, competitive applications will require a carefully planned budget and justification as the proposed project and budget will be reviewed together.

-The funding period for Mini-Grants is a maximum of 15 months (June 1, 2017 through August 31, 2018), which provides faculty with one academic year and two summers to complete their projects.
+The funding period for the 2020 First Round Minigrants is a maximum of 15 months (June 1, 2020 through August 31, 2021), which provides faculty with an academic year and two summers to complete their projects.

-An electronic copy of a proposal must be submitted to Peter Herrick (firstname.lastname@example.org) in the Office for Research and Scholarship, with a visible carbon copy (cc) to the applicant’s department chair or supervisor.
-Applications are due January 13, 2017, by 11:59 PM.
+An electronic copy of a proposal must be submitted to firstname.lastname@example.org.
+Applications are due January 31, 2020, by 11:59 p.m.

 Please see RFA for complete guidance on applying.
 Applicants are encouraged to discuss the budget section of their proposals with the Office of Research and Scholarship well in advance of their application.

 Assistant Director of Sponsored Programs